 It’s hard to find a smartphone with a stellar camera.
 The Pantech Burst shouldn’t be considered if you look to snap amazing pics.
 But to its luck, clips fared much better.

-Speeds for 4G data in an LTE range were good: 3 seconds for a mobile site in the benchmarks performed.
+Speeds for 4G data in an LTE range were good: 3 seconds for a mobile site in the tests performed.
 But for that you’ll need to know that the battery life will last only 5 hours.

-This concludes our today’s analysis, folks.
+This concludes our today’s review, folks.
 The Pantech Burst is a speed beast, considering it’s so cheap.
 If the battery were better, this smartphone would be excellent.
 Still, its qualities are many and reliable.